-1. Key information required for registering a group is the name and email of the key person and how many people are in the group.
+- 1. Key information required for registering a group is the name and email of the key person and how many people are in the group.
 Note that the key person or group administrator is part of the group and can participate in observations.
 Therefore, the person registering should factor that into the number of group members needed.
-Payment is either by credit card or by using a purchase order.

-If paying by credit card, begin at www.seemeteach.com under Prices and Plans and continue with the process of registering and paying.

-If not paying by credit card, the person registering for the group should be prepared with a Purchase Order Number, and within Prices and Plans, there will be a link to a page of information to fill out and fax or email to SeeMeTeach.
+Payment is either by credit card or by using a purchase order. - If paying by credit card, begin at www.seemeteach.com under Prices and Plans and continue registering and paying. - If not paying by credit card, the person registering for the group should be prepared with a Purchase Order Number, and within Prices and Plans, there will be a link to a page of information to fill out and fax or email to SeeMeTeach.
 Upon receiving the group registration request, SeeMeTeach will confirm receiving the registration/PO and confirm to the key person that their group can begin using SMT.
 Then SMT will email an invoice for payment.
-When the key person receives an invoice, they should process the payment in short order to continue using SMT.
-Note that the invoice will need to be paid within 30 days or the account will be frozen until payment takes place.
-2. After an account has been established, the group administrator logs into SMT, and under their account name dropdown is a heading for Contacts - clicking Add New User allows them to add users to their group, up to the number per their registration.
-When they add a new user, SMT sends out an email invite, and the recipients of the invite need to open their email and accept the invite and add a bit of information like a password they will use when logging into SMT.
-Each user who has been invited will be listed in the Observers List, and either has a green dot (if they have accepted the invite) or a yellow dot (if they have not yet accepted) under the column Status.

-3. Note that the number of individuals within a group can be increased during a payment period, and the organization will be billed accordingly, but the size of the group may not be decreased during a payment cycle.
+When the key person receives an invoice, they should process the payment quickly to continue using SMT.
+Note that the invoice must be paid within 30 days, or the account will be frozen until payment occurs.

+- 2. After an account has been established, the group administrator logs into SMT.
+Under their account name drop-down is a heading for Contacts clicking Add New User allows them to add users to their group, up to the number per their registration.
+When they add a new user, SMT sends out an email invite, and the recipients of the invite need to open their email, accept the invite, and add a bit of information, like a password they will use when logging into SMT.
+Each user invited will be listed in the Observers List, and either has a green dot (if they have accepted the invite) or a yellow dot (if they have not yet accepted) under the column Status. - 3.
+Note that the number of individuals within a group can be increased during a payment period, and the organization will be billed accordingly, but the group size may not be decreased during a payment cycle.
 Once registration has been completed, there are no refunds if a member leaves the group.
-If a member of the group leaves the school or the program and is no longer part of the group, the administrator can Remove them.
+If a group member leaves the school or the program and is no longer part of the group, the administrator can Remove them.
 Removing a user should free up one of the paid group slots so that the administrator can Add New User to invite a new teacher or teacher education student to the group.

 Once the user or group is registered and has access to SMT, they should proceed with training to learn some skills for using SMT.
 The training begins with how to create an observation, followed by how to use the qualitative mode, and subsequently, a series of lessons on how to use the many features of the quantitative mode.
-Training support materials consist of video overviews, narratives describing what, how, and why of SeeMeTeach [®], with practice sessions offered and structured to develop the user's skills.
+Training support materials consist of video overviews, and narratives describing what, how, and why of SeeMeTeach ®, with practice sessions offered and structured to develop the user's skills.